CiscoDevNet/terraform-provider-intersight/website/docs/d/fabric_server_role.html.markdown

 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
 * `aggregate_port_id`:(int) Breakout port Identifier of the Switch Interface.When a port is not configured as a breakout port, the aggregatePortId is set to 0, and unused.When a port is configured as a breakout port, the 'aggregatePortId' port number as labeled on the equipment,e.g. the id of the port on the switch.
+* `auto_negotiation_disabled`:(bool) Auto negotiation configuration for server port.
+This configuration is required only for FEX Model N9K-C93180YC-FX3 connected with 100G speed port on UCS-FI-6536 and should be set as True.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
+* `fec`:(string) Forward error correction configuration for server port.
+This configuration is required only for FEX Model N9K-C93180YC-FX3 connected with 25G speed ports on UCS-FI-6454/UCS-FI-64108 and should be set as Cl74.* `Auto` - Forward error correction option 'Auto'.* `Cl91` - Forward error correction option 'cl91'.* `Cl74` - Forward error correction option 'cl74'.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `port_id`:(int) Port Identifier of the Switch/FEX/Chassis Interface.When a port is not configured as a breakout port, the portId is the port number as labeled on the equipment,e.g. the id of the port on the switch, FEX or chassis.When a port is configured as a breakout port, the 'portId' represents the port id on the fanout side of the breakout cable.